 Prerequisite: Upper Level status in Philosophy Note/s: Excluded 52.221, 52.3025 in 1988.
+Might not be offered in 1995 - Consult School

 In his book The Phenomenology of Mind, Helel declares that philosophy is not an escape from experience but a form of experience.
 The life of consciousness is continuous from the simplest bodily reflex to the most sophisticated scientific or cultural reflection.
 With the Phenomenology as our central reading, we look at different writers since Hegel who demand that philosophic thinking bring itself closer to the texture and qualities of lived experience.
-Discussion will cover Hegel's predecessors as well as opponents and admireers.
+Discussion will cover Hegel's predecessors as well as opponents and admirers.